Azure/azure-automation-go-worker/README.md

 make
 ```

-After building, the `/bin` folder will contain 2 executable (one for the main worker and an other one for sandboxes).
+After building, the `/bin` folder will contain 2 executables (one for the main worker and an other one for sandboxes).

 # Worker configuration
 A configuration which contains the following required key is required to run the hybrid worker.